Meeting The Challenge:

 For all the above reasons, Hebrew Christianity is not a form of Judaism and its members, even if they are of Jewish birth, cannot be considered members of the Jewish community.

 Hebrew Christians are in radical conflict with the communal interests and the destiny of the Jewish people.
 They have crossed an unbreachable chasm by accepting another religion.
 Despite this separation, they continue to attempt to convert former coreligionists.

 Jewish organizations, both religious and communal, in dealing with Hebrew Christians or Messianic Jewish groups should use discernment, recognize the difference between Jewish rights and Jewish privileges.

 Historically the belief in or practice of any other religious tradition has been understood to lead to the loss of rights to full participation in the Jewish community, which has the following ramifications:

 - denial of membership or honors in synagogal and/or Jewish communal organizations

 - refusal of Jewish communal funds to support any activities of Hebrew Christians or Messianic Jewish groups

 - exclusion from access to Jewish communal facilities or mailing lists

 Jewish organizations or institutions which open their membership to the general public should consider restructuring their organizations to exclude from their membership those individuals whose presence is disruptive to Jewish continuity.

-Our history has clearly shown that when confronted with a group of Jews which has adopted another faith and seeks to convert others, we must stand firm in asserting that this other faith is not Judaism and that its adherents have forfeited their privileges as Jews.
+Our history has clearly shown that when confronted with a group of Jews which has adopted an5 faith and seeks to convert others, we must stand firm in asserting that this 5 faith is not Judaism and that its adherents have forfeited their privileges as Jews.
 Jewish tradition believes that the opportunity to return to participation in the Jewish community is always open.
 When this occurs, all privileges are restored.